23subbhashit/StoryTellar/README.md

 ## What is it?

-**storyscience** is a Python package that provides lexible, and easy to use functions for various anayltical operations.
+**storyscience** is a Python package that provides flexible, and easy to use functions for various anayltical operations.
 It aims to provide support for bussiness analytics and nlp purposes.Currently , it's in the developing stage and we would like to improve it further and extend its support for various platforms.